Car-sharing startup Turo has filed confidentially for an IPO – TechCrunch

 The number of shares to be offered in the IPO and the price range have not yet been determined, the company said in a statement.
 Turo declined to provide additional information to TechCrunch.

 The eleven-year-old Turo’s marketplace is analogous to Airbnb, letting car owners post an ad to rent out their vehicle on its app and website.
-Cars are available to rent in more than 5,500 cities across four countries, Turo says on its website.
-That includes Germany, where Turo took over Daimler AG’s car-sharing subsidiary Croove alongside an investment deal.
+Cars are available to rent in more than 5,500 cities across three countries.
+Turo was in Germany after taking over Daimler AG’s car-sharing subsidiary Croove alongside an investment deal.
+The company is no longer in Germany.

 The company had a $250 million Series E in July 2019, which pushed the company into unicorn status and “past the billion-dollar valuation mark,” CEO Andre Haddad said in a blog post.
 Turo followed that up with a $30 million extension round the following February, bringing its total funding to date to over $500 million.